The head of the KiwiBuild unit, Stephen Barclay, has resigned

 Further comment is being sought from Barclay himself.

-The Weekend Herald revealed late last year that Barclay had not been at work for a number of months, reportedly over an employment matter.
+The Weekend Herald revealed late last year that Barclay had not been working in his role since November, reportedly over an employment matter.

 National's Housing spokeswoman Judith Collins said Barclay's resignation did not bode well for KiwiBuild.